GEORGE BUCK tool supplier to the piano trade as well as others.

 Below you can see the curved bridges of both Norris and Holland.
 The influence of Holland on Norris is obvious.
 And that applies to the two previous Buck mitre planes as well.

 Early Spiers mitre plane marked “Buck 245 Tottenham Court Road.”
 Stewart Spiers sold many early planes to Buck, Moseley, Mathiesen, and Archer, as well as other dealers.
 Planes were usually rebadged by the tool dealers as their own make, although some early Spiers examples were never stamped with a mark at all.
-I have not seen Buck/Spiers examples later than the 247 Tottenham Court Rd. period (1867-1879).
-After that, Stewart Spiers apparently did not need to sell his products wholesale to the trade.
+After 1880, Stewart Spiers apparently did not need to sell his products wholesale to the trade.

 A similar 8″ Spiers mitre plane to the example above: with early style front infill, early lever cap screw, squared-off flanges, double bend in sidewalls at heel, rear flange (not exclusively a later feature for 8″ examples), side screws for attaching lever cap, and a relatively short neck on lever cap.